Bob Kramer: Knifemaking

 Kramer initially sold his knives in the conventional fashion: $150 for an 8-inch chef's knife in 1995, $125–$225 in 2000, $475 in 2008.
 After a 2008 article in Cook's Illustrated that deemed his 8-inch chef's knife to have "outperformed every knife we've ever rated" Kramer began selling by a waiting list.
 The knives are now sold by auction only.
 At auction a new handmade knife by Kramer cost $30,000 in 2015, as much as 100 knives mass-produced with similar materials to his specifications.

 A handmade blade by Kramer was displayed as part of a juried art exhibition at Bellevue Arts Museum in 2016–2017.
 His knives are especially known for their fine Damascus steel patterns and exotic wood handles and "heirloom quality" polishing and finishing.
-Chef Christopher Kimball has called a Kramer chef's knife his "most prized tool".
+Food personality Christopher Kimball has called a Kramer chef's knife his "most prized tool".

 Kramer made a custom steel and meteorite knife for celebrity chef, Anthony Bourdain.
 The knife realized $231,250 including buyer's premium, at auction in October 2019.